Loading player for https://video.vt.edu/media/First+in+your+family+at+collegeF+So+is+Liah./1_rft8tihi...

 First-Generation College Celebration Week

-- Each fall, First-Generation Student Support invites first-generation students, faculty, staff, and allies to attend First-Generation College Celebration Week.
+Each fall, First-Generation Student Success invites first-generation students, faculty, staff, and allies to attend First-Generation College Celebration Week.
 Events celebrate the presence and experiences of first-generation students.

-- In partnership with Cook Counseling Center, the first-generation support group creates a space for first-generation students to share their experiences and connect with one another.
+In partnership with Cook Counseling Center, the first-generation success group creates a space for first-generation students to share their experiences and connect with one another.

 First-Generation Recognition Ceremony